Types of coffins and prices

 Will my funeral director let me buy my own coffin?

-You can source your own coffin rather than buying it directly from the funeral director.
+You can source your own coffin rather than buying it from the funeral director.
 Many online retailers can even arrange to deliver your order directly to your funeral director’s premises.

 Funeral directors are legally obliged to let you buy the coffin elsewhere, if that's what you'd prefer.